 It is a wonderful toilet attachment used for washing your intimate zones.
 Its design is in such a way that it can illuminate your way into the bathroom using motion led light and an eco-mode system to decrease energy consumption.

 The toilet seat temperature easily can be adjusted to an ideal degree.
 You can wash your genitals with fresh or heated water as well, the wash-nozzle will rinse itself after you are done using the toilet.

 These features will simplify the cleaning of your toilet in a considerable way.
 With the remote control, you can change the water pressure, as well as nozzle position.
 Their Luxury models, will surprise you even more with the automatically deodorize and neutralize bathroom odors.

 Japanese bidets are really a 21st-century technology in the global bidets market.

-While there is an initial investment in Japanese toilet seat, there are also savings.
+While there is an initial investment in the Japanese toilet seat, there are also savings.
 You will end up using 75% less toilet paper and a minimally increase in water use.
-Nowadays, the Japanese washlet bidet is more affordable and continue to play an important role in the family hygiene and health.
+Nowadays, the Japanese washlet bidet is more affordable and continues to play an important role in family hygiene and health.

 Washing with water is the only way of really being clean.
 Think about!, what do you do when a bird poop on you?, – Do you go and find paper to clean the area? or you go and wash with water?